MelonKony/millmint/content/utopia/society/state/finance.md

 * The domestic market is autarkic and does not have free capital exchange, allowing it to maintain its fixed price and independent monetary policy
 * The international market is open and has free capital exchange, facilitated by ✾AK floating exchange price with policy independence maintained by capital controls from the [Ministry of Commerce](/cosmosol/).

 For a variety of political and economic reasons, the Vekllei Commonwealth state aims to be self-sufficient.
 The twin crowns system provides a means to isolate its productive primary economy while also allowing foreign money controlled access to it.
-The unmoneyed primary economy remains a popular investment for its stability[^3].
-As capital controls have broken down in the mid-2030s, Vekllei's current macroeconomic policy sits as a third way between closed autarky and recent trends towards an open economic international market.
+The unmoneyed primary economy remains a popular investment for its stability.[^3] As capital controls have broken down in the mid-2030s, Vekllei's current macroeconomic policy exists as a "third way" between closed autarky and recent trends towards an open economic international market.

 ### Vekllei Crown (❦VK)

 The *Vekllei Kroner* (lit. *Vekllei Crown*) is the primary and historic currency of Vekllei.
-It is minted by [National Mint](/utopia/society/state/government/interior/commerce/#national-mint-of-vekllei) as a souvenir in the tradition of Vekllei *medals*,[^4] but is not otherwise used by Vekllei people as money or transacted in day-to-day life.
+It is minted by the [National Mint](/utopia/society/state/government/interior/commerce/#national-mint-of-vekllei) as a souvenir in the tradition of Vekllei *medals*,[^4] but is not otherwise used by Vekllei people as money or transacted in day-to-day life.
 It is primarily a deflationary currency store backed by gold, and to which each Vekllei citizen is entitled an equal share in emigration.
 It is not able to be used on the [VKIM](#international-markets) directly, but can be purchased as a [White Bond](#white-bonds) as a speculative instrument.
 It is also used in some cases as a mechanism for trade with individuals abroad, mostly by smaller banks looking to broker purchases of goods or services unavailable in Vekllei.

 ### Government Crown (✾AK)